Carotid endarterectomy (CEA) volume, AHRQ

 About this measure

 Mortality rate is the statistical measure of the number of people who die.
-The graph below shows the number of CEA patients who died in the hospital out of every 100 patients who had a CEA procedure.
+The graph above shows the number of CEA patients who died in the hospital out of every 100 patients who had a CEA procedure.

 Note: In this case, a lower number is better.